How can driver safety programs make the roads safer?

 A driver safety program instills good habits in students and new drivers

 Whether you’ve just turned 16 or you’re an adult learning how to drive for the first time, we recommend enrolling in a driver’s safety education program.

 Why?
 Well, the way we're introduced to a new skill impacts how we practice it over the long term — this means that people who are introduced to driving in the context of safety hit the road with that ethos firmly in mind.

-Sure, you have the option of getting your G1 (or provincial equivalent), practicing with a licensed driver, and taking your exam for your full license without ever taking a formal class or lesson.
+Sure, you have the option of getting your G1 (or provincial equivalent), practising with a licensed driver, and taking your exam for your full license without ever taking a formal class or lesson.
 But a driver safety program instills lessons about safety, defensive driving, and awareness that you may miss out on if you learn solely from a friend or family member.

 Which brings us to our next point...